Curating Contemporary Art

 Anyone with an interest in curating exhibitions of contemporary art.
 You may be looking to make proposals to venues, apply for gallery internships, follow a career in arts administration or apply for a BA or MA degree in Curating.
 The course could also provide anyone with a non-professional interest in contemporary art with new insights into the structures and concepts that underpin the field.

 Upcoming Course Dates

 Click on the dates below for more info and to book.

-This course runs from Monday, 1 July to Friday, 5 July 2019, from 10am to 4pm for one week.
-The course will take place at Chelsea College of Arts UAL, located at 16 John Islip Street, London SW1P 4JU.
-If you have any questions please contact us or the Chelsea Short Course Team +44 (0) 20 7514 6311
+This course runs from 17 to 21 July 2023, every day from 10am to 4pm for five days at Chelsea College of Arts UAL.
+If you have any questions please use the contact form or get in touch with the UAL Short Course Team +44 (0) 20 7514 6311.

 |Chelsea College of Arts UAL

 16 John Islip St, London SW1P 4JU

 Sophia Kosmaoglou is an artist, curator and tutor.
 Her current practice blurs the boundaries between art, activism and education to question the ontology of art and its social and institutional functions.
 She has a practice-based PhD in Fine Art from Goldsmiths and her research interests include institutional critique and the relationship between art and politics, institutions and independent organisations and collective practices.
 She has previously taught Critical Studies and Studio Practice on BA Fine Art Practice and Joint Honours courses at Goldsmiths and is currently a Visiting Tutor at Chelsea College of Arts.
 She is a founding member of the Radical Pedagogy Research Group and a former member of ART&CRITIQUE, Exploding Cinema, The Field, Deptford Cinema and other collectives.
 For more information please see https://videomole.tv/